-Pursuant to Article L. 214-8-7 of the French Monetary and Financial Code, the redemption of units by the fund as well as the issue of new units may be suspended on a temporary basis by the Management Company in exceptional circumstances and if this is deemed necessary to protect the interests of unitholders.
+Pursuant to Article L. 214-8-7 of the French Monetary and Financial Code, the redemption of units by the UCITS as well as the issue of new units may be suspended on a temporary basis by the management company in exceptional circumstances and if this is deemed necessary to protect the interests of unitholders.

-If the fund's net assets fall below the minimum regulatory requirement, no units may be redeemed.
+If the net assets of the UCITS fall below the minimum regulatory requirement, no units may be redeemed.